Death of Elisa Pilarski: Investigation

 DNA tests had to be done on 67 dogs.
 Pilarski and her partner had 5 dogs and the hunting club had 62 in use during the hunt.
 The estimated cost for the DNA tests reached €100,000 to €200,000.

 On October 31, 2020, the expert opinion of two veterinarians commissioned by the prosecution was published.
 After examining the jaws of the couple's five dogs and 62 hunting dogs from the hunting club, the two veterinarians found Curtis responsible for the death of Elisa Pilarski:"le chien Curtis est l'unique auteur des morsures ayant causé le décès […].
 Les morsures individualisables sont compatibles avec la mâchoire du seul Curtis, et non des chiens de chasse."Translation: "The dog Curtis is the sole perpetrator of the bites that led to her death [...].
 The identifiable bite marks are consistent with the jaw of Curtis alone, and not with those of the hunting dogs."

-The experts also examined Curtis' behavior, behavior they described as misappropriated and a form of animal cruelty.
+The experts also examined Curtis' behavior, which they described as inappropriate and a form of animal cruelty.
 The expert report also rejected the theory that Curtis had defended Pilarski against the hunting dogs: "There are no marks from the pack's dog paws around the body, no injuries from hunting dogs that would result from a fight, and the minimal injuries to Curtis' head are not the result of dog bites, but were likely caused by him tearing off his muzzle."

 The results of the genetic analysis, which were announced on November 3, 2020, confirmed the experts' opinion: On Pilarski's body were only DNA traces of Curtis, not from the hunting dogs.
 On November 4, 2020, Christophe E. was charged by the public prosecutor's office.
 His lawyer requested a counter-expert opinion.

 The French authorities opened an investigation against X for "involuntary manslaughter by inattention, recklessness, carelessness, negligence or breach of a duty of care (...) as a result of a dog attack".
 Even after the revelations about the analysis of the dog bites Christophe E. continued to claim at a press conference with his lawyer Alexandre Novion in early November 2020 that it was impossible that his dog was responsible for her death.